CognizantQAHub/Cognizant-Intelligent-Test-Scripter-Helpdoc/CONTRIBUTING.md

 ### Contributing

- * Before doing a Pull Request, please check if the feature you want to document is already present in the existing help content
+ * Before doing a Pull Request, please check if the feature you want to document is already present in the existing help content.

  * In case of typos and grammatical errors, you can do a Pull Request right away.

- * Create an github issue saying that you are going to work on the particular part to avoid multiple people working on the same content
+ * Create an github issue saying that you are going to work on the particular part to avoid multiple people working on the same content.

 ### Submiting Changes